-Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.
+Many manufacturing companies have had thriving businesses for decades without the help of a standalone CRM (customer relationship management) system.

-For most of these manufacturers, the ERP system has served as the company’s shared repository customer information.
+For many manufacturers, the ERP system has served as the company’s shared repository of customer information.

-Individual salespeople have been managing end customer, dealer and distributor personnel information as email client contacts.
+Individual salespeople have managed end customer, dealer, and distributor personnel information as contacts in email.

-A salesperson at a manufacturer who manages major accounts knows exactly who to stay in touch with.
+A salesperson at a manufacturer who manages major accounts knows precisely who to stay in touch with.
 In their case, it’s the quality of relationships, not the quantity.

-For manufacturers that do not have a CRM system in place, here are some of the places where we’ve seen CRM-equivalent data stored:
+For manufacturers that do not have a CRM system in place, here are some of the places where we’ve seen customer data stored:

-- Contacts are in Outlook, Gmail, contact managers and notepads
+• Contacts are in Outlook, Gmail, contact managers, and paper notepads

 Should All Manufacturers Rush to Adopt CRM?